 Effective and efficient waste management is fundamentally integrated with approaches to sustainability and climate change.
 Waste accounts for 3-5% of all man made greenhouse gas emissions globally and by minimising waste generation and increasing resource recovery, emissions in other sectors of the economy can be avoided.
-More than three quarters of emissions from waste comes from the breakdown of organic waste in landfill as methane, which has 21 times the global warming potential of carbon dioxide.
+More than three quarters of emissions from waste come from the breakdown of organic waste in landfill as methane.
 These emissions can be avoided and reduced through a mix of policy measures to foster changes in waste management and behaviour change.
 The Waste to Energy plant will reduce the emissions from residual waste when compared to landfill.